-- a)b) The facilities enable the meeting's participants to hear, or watch and hear, the participation of the member(s); - b)c) Except for any part of the meeting that is closed to the public, the facilities enable the public to hear, or watch and hear, the participation of the member(s); - c)d) At least a majority of the members of the committee are physically present at the meeting; and - e) The Chair of the meeting is physically present at the meeting. - f) Despite section13(1)(a), the Chair may waive the notice requirement for electronic attendance if all other requirements under section13 are met; - (2) A member of a committee may participate electronically in no more than two consecutive committee meetings unless the absence is because of illness or injury or is with the leave of the committee.
+- (1) A member of a committee who is unable to attend in person at a council committee meeting may participate in the meeting by electronic means provided that: - a) The member has provided notice to the Chair and Committee Clerk of their intention to participate in the meeting by electronic means no less than 24 hours in advance of the meeting;; - b) The facilities enable the meeting's participants to hear, or watch and hear, the participation of the member; - c) Except for any part of the meeting that is closed to the public, the facilities enable the public to hear, or watch and hear, the participation of the member; - d) At least a majority of the members of the committee are physically present at the meeting; and - e) The Chair of the meeting is physically present at the meeting.

+- f) Despite section13(1)(a), the Chair may waive the notice requirement for electronic attendance if all other requirements under section13 are met; - (2) A member of a committee may participate electronically in no more than two consecutive committee meetings unless the absence is because of illness or injury or is with the leave of the committee.

-45.14.
-Electronic Participation by Council Members at In-Person Public Hearings
+14. Electronic Participation by Council Members at In-Person Public Hearings

-- (1) Up to three A members of Council who isare unable to attend in person at a public hearing may participate in the hearing by means of electronic means or other communication facilities provided that: - a) The member(s) hasve provided notice to the Chair and Corporate Officer of their intention to participate in the hearing by electronic means of electronic or other communication facilities no less than by no later than the Wednesday immediately preceding to24 hours in advance of the public hearing; - b) The facilities enable the public hearing's participants to hear, or watch and hear, the participation of the member(s); - b)c) At least a majority of the members of Council are physically present at the hearing; and - d) The Chair of the hearing is physically present at the hearing. - e) Despite section14(1)(a), the Chair may waive the notice requirement for electronic attendance if all other requirements under section14 are met. - c) - (2) A member of Council may participate electronically in no more than two consecutive public hearings unless the absence is because of illness or injury or is with the leave of Council.
+- (1) A member of Council who is unable to attend in person at a public hearing may participate in the hearing by electronic means provided that: - a) The member has provided notice to the Chair and Corporate Officer of their intention to participate in the hearing by electronic means no less than 24 hours in advance of the public hearing; - b) The facilities enable the public hearing's participants to hear, or watch and hear, the participation of the member; - c) At least a majority of the members of Council are physically present at the hearing; and - d) The Chair of the hearing is physically present at the hearing. - e) Despite section14(1)(a), the Chair may waive the notice requirement for electronic attendance if all other requirements under section14 are met. - (2) A member of Council may participate electronically in no more than two consecutive public hearings unless the absence is because of illness or injury or is with the leave of Council.

-16.15.
-Designation of Councillor to Act in Place of Mayor
+15. Designation of Councillor to Act in Place of Mayor